What Is a Noun in English?

-Do you want to know what is the definition of a noun in English?
+Do you want to know the definitions and types of nouns in English?
 Then you are in the right place.
 The noun is one of the important lessons in English grammar.
-We can’t think anything without a noun.
+We can’t think of any naming word without a noun.
 Let’s see what is a noun in English grammar?

-The definition of a noun in English is very simple.
-Any naming word in the world as well the outer world is called a noun.
-For example; John, United States, London, city, Almighty, Angels, iron, material, examination, virtuousness etc.
+The definition of a noun in English is very easy and simple.
+A word that describes the name of a person, place, thing, animal, idea, etc. is called a noun.
+For example; John, United States, London, city, Almighty, Angels, iron, material, examination, virtuousness, etc.

-For details just follow the below sentences to get a clear conception about nouns in English.
-Nouns are marked in bold for easy identification.
+For details just follow the below sentences to get a clear conception of nouns in English.
+Nouns are marked in bold for easy identification:

 - The name of my brother is John.

 - I pray to Almighty so that he will pass the examination.

 - She looks like an Angel.

 - Collective nouns

 A proper noun is the name of any particular person, animal, place, thing, etc. For example; Jack, Jennifer, Nathan, Dubai, UAE, tiger, etc. Proper nouns are marked in bold for easy identification: